WellthCare

 What About the WellthCare System?
 A Different Kind of "Source"

-This is where a modern solution like WellthCare™ changes the conversation.
-WellthCare is not insurance-it’s a Health-to-Wealth Operating System that sits on top of your existing health plan.
+This is where a modern solution like WellthCare™ changes things.
+WellthCare is not insurance—it's a Health-to-Wealth Operating System that sits on top of your existing health plan.
 You don't have to choose between your work plan and WellthCare.
 In fact, WellthCare is designed to be used first, before any insurance claims are filed.

 Here's how it works alongside your primary plan: